codemonkey2k5/HomeAssistant-DesktopPlus/README.md

 This will give you a shortcut that will open your homeassistant.
 You can then add that icon to your startup so that it will open on login.

 There is nothing stopping anyone from opening up more than one instance at a time.
 I run 2, one for each screen on my PC.
-As long as you use the auto-refresh option you should be able to keep the screens open indefinitely.
+As long as you use the auto-refresh option, you should be able to keep the screens open indefinitely.